NicolasMeseguer/nicolasmeseguer.github.io/README.md

 - 🌙 **Dark Mode**: Toggle between light and dark mode.
 - 📰 **BibTeX**: Add citations effortlessly and provide an easy way to copy it.
 - 🎨 **Customizable**: Easily change the theme colors and add your own touch.
+- 📊 **Insights**: Connect your portfolio to Google Analytics to get insights.
 - 🛠️ **Maintenance**: Regular updates and improvements.
+- 📚 **Documentation**: Detailed documentation to help you get started.

 ## How To Use